emiliozamorano15/arvato-udacity-capstone/README.md

 ## 1. Overview <a id='overview'></a>

-In this project, you will analyze demographics data for customers of a mail-order sales company in Germany, comparing it against demographics information for the general population.
-You'll use unsupervised learning techniques to perform customer segmentation, identifying the parts of the population that best describe the core customer base of the company.
-Then, you'll apply what you've learned on a third dataset with demographics information for targets of a marketing campaign for the company, and use a model to predict which individuals are most likely to convert into becoming customers for the company.
-The data that you will use has been provided by our partners at Bertelsmann Arvato Analytics, and represents a real-life data science task.
+This project corresponds to the final assignment of Udacity’s Data Scientist Nanodegree program.
+This is a joint project with Bertelsmann Arvato Analytics, who provide the data used and represents a real-life data science task.
+The goal of this project is many-fold: first, it consists on analyzing demographics data for customers of a mail-order sales company in Germany, which can be then compared it against a general population.
+One approach for this is to apply unsupervised learning techniques to perform customer segmentation.
+Second, another goal is to develop a supervised model to predict customers responses for a mailing campaign.
+Third, the resulting model is to be used to predict a test dataset from a Kaggle competition and to compare its performance against other students.

 ## 2. File Structure <a id='files'></a>